 How much sugar can we eat a day?

 It’s highly recommended to consume only 5% of total calories from sugar.
-Therefore, we shouldn’t consume more than 25g of sugar a day.[2,3]
+Therefore, we shouldn’t consume more than 25 grams of added sugar a day.[2,3]

 If you want to cut down sugar, you should avoid sodas, sweets, and processed products.
-But, cutting down sugar is pretty difficult because it interferes with the reward system of the brain, affecting eating behavior.
+But, cutting down sugar is difficult.
+Sugar interferes with the reward system of the brain, affecting eating behavior.
 In other words, sugar causes overeating.

 How much sugar in cranberry juice?